Rajshikhar/Detecting-chromatin-state-alterations-in-PBMCs-associated-with-T2DM/README.md

 <img width="960" height="540" alt="github_t2dm_coverpage" src="https://github.com/user-attachments/assets/daaaaf18-eec3-4e5d-90e3-bf38cec9268f" />

-1. "Embedding_analysis_on_hand_crafted_features_full.ipynb" contains the code used for the analysis on Handcrafted features.
-2. "Embedding_analysis_on_hand_crafted_features_Independent_Dataset.ipynb" contains the code used for the analysis on the independent split.
-3. "Embedding_analysis_on_VAE_features_full.ipynb" contains the code used for the analysis on VAE features.

 ## Project Overview
 Chrometrics packages the tooling we use to characterize chromatin organization (NMCO) from fluorescent PBMC images collected under compressed vs. control conditions.
 The repository couples a reusable nuclear segmentation workflow with feature extraction utilities (`nmco/`) and analysis notebooks that compare handcrafted NMCO descriptors with latent representations learned by VAEs.